 The Spiritual Heart of Holy Cross

-For a hundred years, the Saint Joseph Memorial Chapel has served the Holy Cross community as the home for countless Masses, sacraments, weddings, concerts, lectures, Chapel Artist Series, Family Weekends, First Year and Senior Convocations, tours, College events - including over four decades of the beloved Lessons and Carols.
+For a hundred years, the St. Joseph Memorial Chapel has served the Holy Cross community as the home for countless Masses, sacraments, weddings, concerts, lectures, Chapel Artist Series, Family Weekends, First Year and Senior Convocations, tours, College events - including over four decades of the beloved Lessons and Carols.

 A Brief History